oskarsinger/hosinger/weekly_progress.md

     * not specific to supervised learning problems
     * can possibly deal with multiple costs and actions (e.g. considering the costs of oracle query, update computation, and communication overhead, should we label this example, and to which nodes should we send the parameter update?)

+* How hard would it be to develop distributed estimation algorithms that take advantage of structural sparsity _and_ are able to deal with adaptive structural assumptions?

 ####Meetings
 * Al:
     * In general, we are interested in active learning and CCA.
 First we should focus on some particular challenges within CCA, then impose an active learning scenario onto that.